Back to top

 Curriculum vision

-The vision for curriculum is that:
+The vision for our curriculum is that:

 • Students will uphold strong Christian values, always striving to let their light shine